nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-binary/index.md

 }
 ```

-Or we could just cheat and use the built-in `toString()` method and pass it `2` as an argument, meaning we want to convert our string to binar:
+Or we could just cheat and use the built-in `toString()` method and pass it `2` as an argument, meaning we want to convert our string to binary:
 ```js
 const decimalToBinary = num => num.toString(2);
 ```